-Denim has a drinking problem.
-It sucks up around 1,500 gallons of water for just one pair of jeans, and every year, there are over 2 billion pairs of jeans produced globally – and when denim is rinsed, it leaves several tons of nasty, toxic blue dye that goes right back into our water ways.
+The harsh truth is: denim has a drinking problem.
+It sucks up around 1,500 gallons of water for just one pair of jeans, and every year, there are over 2 billion pairs of jeans produced globally!
+When denim is rinsed, it leaves several tons of nasty, toxic blue dye that goes right back into our waterways.

 Those 2 billion pairs of jeans require 3 billion meters of denim fabric, resulting in over 400 million meters of fabric going to waste as cutting scraps (enough fabric to roll around the Earth 11 times).
 So it’s no surprise denim is pretty much the worst kind of clothing for the environment.

-Last year, Reformation decided to tackle the problem head on with the brand’s sister line, Reformation Jeans – a collection of sustainable denim and lifestyle basics all made from deadstock and eco-friendly fabrics.
+Last year, Reformation decided to tackle the problem of denim pollution head on with the brand’s sister line, Reformation Jeans.
+This is a collection of sustainable denim and lifestyle basics all made from deadstock and eco-friendly fabrics.
 The LA based brand saves over 50% of the material waste conventional jeans creates, saving 1.5 pounds of waste per pair on average.
-Reformation jeans save more than 75% of CO2 emissions compared to a typical pair of jeans, and the best part, in my opinion, is that the label purchases water and CO2 offsets for all of their jeans, fully neutralising their carbon footprint.
+Reformation jeans also save more than 75% of CO2 emissions compared to a typical pair of jeans.
+And the best part, in my opinion, is that the label purchases water and CO2 offsets for all of their jeans, fully neutralising their carbon footprint.